guicaires/ecoleta/README.md

     <img src=".github/img/logo.svg"></img>
 </p>

-# Ecoleta API
+# ♻️ Ecoleta

 > Performs the registration and listing of collection points and items for recycling.

 [![Code Size][code-size]][code-url]
 [![MIT License][MIT-license]][MIT-url]
 [![Version][version]][version-url]

-Restful Node API responsible for registering and listing collection points and recycling items.
+Ecoleta is an environmental project responsible for registering and listing collection points for product recycling, in order to help the environment.

 🇧🇷 [Portuguese version](./.github/README-PT-BR.md)